lunarbase-ai/lunarbase-ai.github.io/docs/component.md

 Every component in Lunar performs a pre-defined task encapsulated within an action.
 Each component includes a `run()` function that defines its execution behavior.
 This behavior can be triggered programmatically by calling the `run()` function on a component instance (i.e., components are defined as Python objects) or by using the run button in the interface, as seen in the image below.

-Every component will include a run() function that defines the running behavior of the component.
-This behavior can be triggered by calling the run() function programmatically with a component instance (i.e., components are defined as Python objects) or by using the run button in the interface, as seen in the image below.

 ![Lunar workflow](img/chat_with_db.png)

 At runtime, the component inputs are either provided by the user in the form of text inputs or data inputs (i.e., file upload) or received from downstream components - via in-edges, while the output is printed in the interface as seen below.